migliorelli/lemonadejs/docs/plugins/data-grid.md

 Examples
 --------

-### How to create a data grid from JSON.
+### Create a Data Grid From a JSON.

-The LemonadeJS Data Grid component is designed for creating high-performance grids with features like search and pagination.
+The LemonadeJS Data Grid component is designed for creating high-performance data grids with features like search and pagination.
 It offers flexible settings for custom rendering and event handling.
 Below is a straightforward example demonstrating how to generate a grid from a JSON object:

 ```html
 <html>